neurodatascience/NeuroCI/README.md

 0. **Dataset Setup**: Initialize your BIDS-format dataset(s) on the HPC with all required pipelines using [Nipoppy](https://nipoppy.readthedocs.io/en/latest/).

 ### Setup Steps
-1. **Repository Setup**: Fork the 'blank template' branch (for customization) or refer to 'master' for a working example.
+1. **Repository Setup**: Fork the 'blank template' branch (for customization) or refer to 'master' for a working example. **BLANK TEMPLATE BRANCH STILL DOESN'T EXIST, JUST MODIFY THE MASTER BRANCH**
 2. **SSH Configuration**:
    - Generate an SSH key pair (`ssh-keygen`)
    - Install the public key on your HPC